akhodakivskiy/VimFx/CONTRIBUTING.md

 Please lint your code.
 See below.

+Run the tests and make sure that all pass.
+See below.
+Add tests if possible.

 Break up your pull request in several commits if necessary.
 The first line of commit messages should be a short summary.
 Add a blank line and then a nicely formatted markdown description after it if needed.